15 Minute Ground Beef and Refried Bean Tostadas Recipe

-One of the fastest weeknight meals and absolutely delicious!
-These 15 Minute Ground Beef and Bean Tostadas are kid approved, uses simple ingredients and is also great with ground turkey or chicken!
+Such a fast weeknight meal and absolutely delicious!
+Ground Beef and Refried Bean Tostadas are ready in 20 minutes, affordable and also great with chicken or turkey!

 This post contains Amazon Affiliate links.
 Hot Eats and Cool Reads may receive a small commission for Amazon purchases made through these links at no cost to you.
 Thanks for your support!